-Services and Resources For Parents and Families
+Services and Resources For Families

 I am the parent of a child with special needs.
 Because he is my first and oldest child, I was quite unfamiliar with issues surrounding children with diagnoses, as well how to help my child obtain the help which he needed.
 Between the ages of six months and four-and-a-half years, my son was enrolled in a total of seven schools, and he left five of those facilities due to behavioral challenges.
 We received frequent verbal and written complaints from teachers about his behaviors and, and most of the Center Directors expressed concerns about their staff being unprepared and unequipped to handle his challenges.
 My husband I felt a great deal of frustration and disappointment as each school seemed to give up and request that we withdraw him.
 It also often felt isolating because, although we saw the many gifts of our wonderfully spirited son, we kept sensing that he was being mislabeled as a “problem child” which schools did not want to deal with.

 As all of this was transpiring, we were also just being introduced to the idea of service providers and learning about what types of supports were available to him.
 Because this was a new process for us, it took us a little longer to navigate the process of scheduling evaluations, obtaining diagnoses, and requesting supportive services.
 Much of what we were finding out was simply by word of mouth from his medical provider, childcare providers, and other parents.
 While we were able to secure some services fairly quickly, there were others which were not in place until more than a year after his initial diagnosis, and by this time, he had already been transferred several times.

 Despite the fact that he has always been and extremely bright and friendly individual, my husband and I continued upon what felt like an uphill battle to find my son an adequate and accepting environment to meet his learning and developmental needs.